RahmaGolicha/RahmaGolicha/README.md

 - 👋 Hi, I’m @RahmaGolicha, 🔬 PhD Researcher | Genomic Epidemiology | AMR & Microbiome Enthusiast
-I’m a microbiologist and an upcoming bioinformatician.
+I’m a microbiologist and a bioinformatician.
 - 👀 I’m interested in antimicrobial resistance (AMR), respiratory bacterial microbiomes, and vaccine impact studies.
 - 🌱 I’m currently learning developing bioinformatics pipeline.
-- 💞️ I’m looking to collaborate on Microbiome research, AMR surveillance, and open-source bioinformatics projects.
+-  I’m looking to collaborate on Microbiome research, AMR surveillance, and open-source bioinformatics projects.
 - 📫 How to reach me Rahma Golicha on LinkedIn
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I love deep-diving into bacterial genomes, but I’m equally fascinated by astrophysics and the cosmos.